 The registered fund market encompasses both closed-end and open-end funds that can be sold either publicly or through private placement.
 To differentiate from listed closed-end funds, ETFs and open-end mutual funds, we will refer to privately placed funds that incorporate access to private capital as the ’40 Act Market, consistent with the term used by many practitioners.

-Specifically, we define ’40 Act as an Investment Company registered under the 1940 Act that is a privately placed (e.g., non-listed) closed-end tender-offer fund that has elected to be taxed as a Registered Investment Company.
+Specifically, we define ’40 Act as an Investment Company registered under the 1940 Act that is a privately placed (e.g., non-listed) closed-end tender-offer fund that has elected to be taxed as a Regulated Investment Company.
 Additional definitions can be found in the glossary at the end of this primer.

-There are compelling reasons to consider this class of investments, which is designed to provide accredited investors and qualified clients with access to the private capital markets which have historically been the domain of institutional investors, such as endowments and pension funds, and large family offices.
+There are compelling reasons to consider this class of investments, which is designed to provide accredited investors and qualified clients with access to the private capital markets which have historically been the domain of institutional investors, such as endowments and pension funds, and large family of offices.

 • Increased Availability: The number of these funds is growing, with many new products currently in registration.
 Those in market have been somewhat slow to garner attention and investors’ capital, with the entire asset class now approaching just $48 billion in total assets (Figure 1).
 Consequently, there is virtually no independent research on the ’40 Act market; it is still small enough that traditional research firms can afford to ignore it.
 However, despite its relatively small size, the quality and breadth of these offerings have reached a level that we believe merits attention.